KestrelComputer/kestrel/_posts/2015-07-07-rapidio-retroforth-and-risc-v.md

 That Retro actually exists now, though, means that people can actually start playing with the computer _now_.
 And that's just awesome in my book.

-You can find my RetroForth work in the [`x-ngaro` branch](https://github.com/sam-falvo/kestrel/tree/x-ngaro) until I actually merge it to master.
+You can find my RetroForth work in the [`master` branch](https://github.com/KestrelComputer/kestrel).

 ## RISC-V Workshop Success

 Having a working Ngaro VM was a nice bonus for an unrelated event: the 2nd RISC-V Workshop.

-I gave a [poster](http://sam-falvo.github.io/kestrel/images/poster-full.pdf) presentation on June 29 covering the Kestrel, my mission, vision, and justification.
+I gave a [poster](http://kestrelcomputer.github.io/kestrel/images/poster-full.pdf) presentation on June 29 covering the Kestrel, my mission, vision, and justification.
 This presentation was surprisingly successful, considering that everyone else in attendance were working either in the deep-embedded space or in the supercomputing realms.